Qods Talash

 Talash (تلاش) or "Hadaf (Target) UAV" is a simple Iranian unmanned aerial vehicle (UAV).
-It is the first drone produced by Iranian drone maker Quds Air Industries, and possesses a maximum speed of 140 km/h.
+It is the first drone produced by Iranian drone maker Quds Air Industries, and achieves a maximum speed of 140 km/h.

 The Talash is based on plans drawn up by Isfahan Academic Center for Education, Culture and Research (Isfahan University Jihad) researchers in 1985.
-The Talash UAV has small dimensions, is controlled by PCM radio control, and can perform a variety of in-flight maneuvers including rolling/twisting and turning.
+The Talash UAV has small dimensions, is controlled by pulse-code modulation (PCM) radio control, and can perform a variety of in-flight maneuvers, including rolls and turns.

-There are 2 models of the Talash, namely: Talash-1 and Talash-2, which have several differences.
+There are 2 models of the Talash, namely Talash-1 and Talash-2, which have several differences.
 The speed of the first model (Talash-1) is 120 km/h, whereas Talash-2's speed is 140 km/h.
 Talash-1 has landing gear (wheels) for takeoff and landing.
 Talash-2 drone has more speed/maneuverability than the first model.
 This model of drone is utilized to get up from the JATO launcher (compressed gas launcher) and to recover from the parachute.
-The flight ceiling of the "Talash-2 unmanned aerial vehicle" is two thousand and seven hundred meters, and the flight duration of the UAV is about 45 minutes.
+The flight ceiling of the "Talash-2 unmanned aerial vehicle" is 2,700 meters, and the flight duration of the UAV is about 45 minutes.
 The Talash 2 can be identified by a longer nose and raked wingtips.
 Both versions are powered by a 30 cc two-stroke single-cylinder engine.
 Control of the Talash is limited to just 0.5 km.

 The Talash-1 is a training UAV used to train ground operators in close-range remote piloting techniques.
 The Talash 2 was designed as a basic training target for anti-aircraft systems.
 Talash drones have a secondary purpose of harassing the enemy, who may believe it is a threat and take cover.